Gerald McCoy: Carolina Panthers

 On June 3, 2019, McCoy signed with the Carolina Panthers.

 In week 6 against the Tampa Bay Buccaneers, McCoy sacked former teammate Jameis Winston 2.5 times in the 37–26 win.
 He finished the 2019 season with five sacks, 37 tackles, and two passes defended.

 Dallas Cowboys

 On March 31, 2020, McCoy signed a three-year contract with the Dallas Cowboys.
-After suffering a ruptured quadriceps injury in practice, he was released by the Cowboys on August 18, 2020, through an injury waiver clause in his contract.
+After suffering a ruptured quadriceps injury in practice, he was released by the Cowboys on August 18, through an injury waiver clause in his contract.

 Las Vegas Raiders

 On August 4, 2021, McCoy signed with the Las Vegas Raiders.
 He suffered a season-ending left knee injury in the season opener against the Baltimore Ravens.
-He was placed on injured reserve on September 15, 2021.
-He was suspended six games for violating the league's policy on performance-enhancing substances on September 29, 2021.
-He served the suspension without pay while on the team's reserve/injured list.
+McCoy was placed on injured reserve on September 15.
+He was suspended six games for violating the league's policy on performance-enhancing substances on September 29.
+McCoy served the suspension without pay while on the team's reserve/injured list.

 Retirement

 After not playing in 2022, McCoy announced his retirement from the NFL on April 14, 2023.
-He joined NFL Network as an analyst in September 2023.
+He joined NFL Network as an analyst on September 5.